apache/openserverless-site/content/en/docs/reference/references/rest_api/_index.md

 names of the actions that compose the sequence in the desired order, so the output from the first action is passed as input to the next action.

-$ nuv action create sequenceAction –sequence /whisk-system/utils/split,/whisk-system/utils/sort
+$ ops action create sequenceAction –sequence /whisk-system/utils/split,/whisk-system/utils/sort

 Create a sequence with the actions `/whisk-system/utils/split` and